GautamSharda/JPMC-CFG2021-WCC/README.md

 # Client-Side
-This is a react app built using create-react-app and Material-UI
+This is a react app front-end built using create-react-app and Material-UI